What’s the point of life when it doesn’t make sense, when God blocks all the roads to meaning?

 And there’s the question.
 “What is the point of life when it doesn’t make sense, when God blocks all the roads to meaning?”
 This is what Job asks in the third chapter, after losing pretty much everything he had.

 Though I’ve heard the story many times, I’m eager to read through, in context, the rest of this book on faith and why bad things happen to good people.
 In fairness, though, bad things happen to everyone, both good and bad.
-I think it’s easier for us to feel ok about when something bad happens to a murderer, or a rapist or someone who is clearly “deserving” of the worst fate.
+I think it’s easier for us to feel ok about when something bad happens to a murderer, or a rapist, or someone who is clearly “deserving” of the worst fate.
 And in conjunction with that thought, it’s definitely hard to believe that a good God would allow such tragedy to befall someone like Job, who by all accounts is God’s number one, best man.
 But I wonder, why do we also not question the good that happens to those of us who consider ourselves good?
 Why aren’t we questioning the point of life when all is going perfectly well for us?
 Should we be?

 I’d love to hear your thoughts on this topic and I plan to post more over the coming days as I continue to read through the book of Job.
-I’ve committed to read the Bible through, this year.
+I’ve committed to reading the Bible through, this year.
 I’ve never done it, I’m ashamed to say, and as I get older, and I realize that life doesn’t get any easier, I think a year of renewal and dedication to meditating on God’s word will do me some good.
 My prayer is for God to use his word to speak to my soul and mold my mind and spirit into who He wants me to be.

 Don’t become so well-adjusted to your culture that you fit into it without even thinking.
 Instead, fix your attention on God.
 You’ll be changed from the inside out.
 Readily recognize what he wants from you, and quickly respond to it.
 Unlike the culture around you, always dragging you down to its level of immaturity, God brings the best out of you, develops well-formed maturity in you.

-If you’ve never read the Bible, much less, read it in it’s entirety, I invite you to join me this year in a quest for truth and transformation.
-Please comment, question, agree or disagree.
+If you’ve never read the Bible, much less, read it in its entirety, I invite you to join me this year in a quest for truth and transformation.
+Please comment, question, agree, or disagree.
 I welcome all discussion.
 I’m following a plan that lays out the reading in chronological order.
 I also joined the group on YouVersion.com that is reading this chronological plan.
 You can, too, by following the steps here.